-ClimaCool provides six (6) temperature sensors and wells with each chiller system programmed by the CoolLogic Control System.
-They must be field installed a minimum of 36" but no more than 60" away from the bank and before the strainer, on the source, hot and chilled water inlets and outlets (See Water Piping Configuration on page 19).
+ClimaCool provides four (4) temperature sensors and wells with each chiller system programmed by the CoolLogic Control System.
+They must be field installed a minimum of 36" but no more than 60" away from the bank and before the strainer, on the chilled water inlet, chilled water outlet, condenser water inlet and condeser water outlet.
+(See Water Piping Configuration on page 18).
 NOTE: Sensors must be fully inserted into the well to obtain proper readings and must be 2 1⁄2 pipe diameter minimum before or after an elbow.
+See Figures 14 and 15.